fbpx

 Temperance Creek

-This cove feeds into the lower lake.
-At times the fishing here can be extremely good.
-Some tournament anglers brag about culling out in the area in less than an hour!
+This cove leads into the lower lake.
+There are times when fishing here is very good.
+Some tournament fishermen like to brag that they can catch all the fish in an area in less than an hour.

-At the middle of the cove and at the mouth is great for largemouth and crappie.
-This also has a deep channel with many drop offs, rock piles, and boulders.
+Largemouth and crappie fish do well in the middle of the cove and at the mouth.
+This also has a deep waterway with many drops, rock piles, and boulders.

 And it’s great for night fishing for catfish and crappie fishing under a green light